nowakowskir/php-jwt/README.md

 You can decode token using ```$tokenEncoded->decode()```.
 In result, you will get new object of ```TokenDecoded``` class.

+> Please note that providing key is not required to decode token, as its header and payload are public in signed JWT Tokens.
+Read more about this in *Security best practices section*!

 ### TokenEncoded

 This class is representation of encoded token.

 If you want to create encoded token, you just need to prepare decoded version of token first and then use ```$tokenDecoded->encode($key)``` method.
 In result, you will get new object of ```TokenEncoded``` class.

-You may also need to create encoded token directly from a string, so you can use ```$tokenEncoded = new TokenEncoded($tokenString)```.
+You may also want to create encoded token directly from a string, so you can use ```$tokenEncoded = new TokenEncoded($tokenString)```.

-> Please note that providing key is not required to decode token, as its header and payload are public in signed JWT Tokens.
-Read more about this in *Security best practices section*!

 You should use ```$tokenEncoded->decode()``` method together with ```$tokenEncoded->validate($key)```. only in special cases for example if you need to access token's header or payload without checking if token is valid or not at this point.